Gilleland Creek: Implementing a Plan to Protect Recreational Uses

 The goal of this project is to reduce bacteria concentrations to within acceptable risk levels for contact recreation.

 The TCEQ worked with a stakeholder group coordinated by the Lower Colorado River Authority to develop the TMDL and I-Plan.
+Stakeholders are currently working on revising the plan.
 Find out more about what it means to participate in TMDL projects.

 Please e-mail us at firstname.lastname@example.org, and reference the Gilleland Creek bacteria project in the subject line.
 Or call us at 512-239-6682.